$86 Billion in Additional U.S. Tax Revenues by 2025: New Frontier Data Projects Federal Cannabis Legalization Will Boost Growth Across Many Industries as 116th Congress Discusses Cannabis Policy

 - In states where cannabis is currently legal, medical and adult use sales are forecast to grow from $12.9 billion in 2019 to $26.3 billion in 2025

-- Federal legalization would create $86 billion in U.S. tax revenue between 2019 and 2025 on $253 billion in sales over that period
+- Federal legalization would create $86 billion in U.S. tax revenue between 2019 and 2025 on $253 bilion in sales over that period

 - Government pain medication spending drops 11% in U.S. medical cannabis markets vs. non-legal markets